RichEwin/Portfolio/week-two.md

 Friday

-- GOAL:
+- GOAL: Continue to understand unit testing by completing two exercises and sharing my code with coaches for feedback.
-- PLAN:
+- PLAN: Research and implement unit testing by using a variety of materials.
-- EVIDENCE:
+- EVIDENCE: Completed the Bank_Account and Takeaway exercises.

 ## End of week evaluation